For Aetna Employees: CHIPs and Science Act Aims to Preserve U.S. Technology Edge

 CHIP independence

 If you are an employee of Aetna and interested in allocating your money into technology, you may benefit from understanding about chip independence.
 A semiconductor (also called a microchip or chip) is a tiny set of electronic circuits on a small piece of silicon or germanium.
 A single advanced chip may have more than 50 billion microscopic transistors.
 Chips power nearly all electronic devices used by consumers, including computers, mobile phones, vehicles, and medical devices.
-The crucial role that chips play in the economy became more evident during the pandemic, when a surge in demand kicked off a global shortage that disrupted supply chains and later helped drive up inflation.
+The crucial role that chips play in the economy became more evident in the post-post-pandemic era economy,, when a surge in demand kicked off a global shortage that disrupted supply chains and later helped drive up inflation.
 A dependable supply of chips is also important for national security reasons — the U.S. Department of Defense purchases 1.9 billion semiconductors annually for its communications and weapons systems.

 1